 The Advanced Studies program offers an option for preparing students beyond the entry level, enhancing their knowledge and skills in distinct areas of practice or research, and expanding their breadth and concentration in selected knowledge bases.
 The PCO graduate with an Advanced Studies program certificate is able to apply these competencies and advanced technologies confidently, at a level of proficiency that surpasses basic entry-level expectations.

 Current Content Areas of Study include:

 - Advanced Studies in Anterior Segment

-PCO students who elect to apply for an Advanced Studies program and are accepted into a program will have the opportunity to participate in on-campus and distance education courses involving their chosen area of study, and to also have one of their clinical externships devoted to their Advanced Studies content area of interest.
+PCO students who elect to apply to the Advanced Studies program and are accepted into the program will have the opportunity to participate in on-campus and distance education courses involving their chosen area of study.

 To Apply PCO student applicants must: